SlothBorg/Dungeon23/Level 1/Room 4.md

 ---

-### Items

-Through out the room, there are bones that have had wires of various valuable metals wound around them.

-The Obsidian basin.

 ### Inhabitant

 If disturbed there is a fair chance that the corpses hung upon the walls, contain a ghost or some remnant of their former self.